Atomic-superfluid heat engines controlled by twisted light: Theoretical model

 \section{Theoretical model}

-We will consider a BEC of $N$ identical $^{23}\mathrm{Na}$ atoms of mass $m$, confined in an annular ring trap \cite{Morizot_2006,Wright_2013} of radius $R$ and potential $V(\rho) = \frac{1}{2}m\omega_\rho^2 (\rho-R)^2$, placed inside a Fabry-P\'erot cavity of length $L$, resonance frequency $\omega_0$, and photon decay rate $\gamma_0$, as illustrated in Fig.~(\ref{schematic}) .
-The cavity is driven through one of the mirrors by two optical fields, namely, a (strong) classical control laser with frequency $\omega_L$ and pumping rate $\varepsilon_c$, and a (weak) quantum signal laser of frequency $\omega_p$ and pumping rate $\varepsilon_p$.
-Both of these fields are prepared in coherent superpositions of Laguerre-Gaussian \cite{Yao_2011} modes carrying OAM $\pm \ell\hbar$, generating a circular optical lattice about the cavity axis overlapping with the ring-shaped BEC.
-The atoms undergo quantized rotational motion around the cavity axis, characterized by a winding number $L_p \in \mathbb{Z}$~\cite{Wright_2013}.
-The associated rotational energy is given by $\hbar\Omega_p$, where $\Omega_p = \hbar L_p^2/(2mR^2)$~\cite{Kumar_2021}.
-The many-body Hamiltonian for the atoms in the ring, taking into account two-body interactions, is given by
+We will consider a BEC of $N$ identical $^{23}\mathrm{Na}$ atoms of mass $m$, confined in an annular ring trap \cite{Morizot_2006,Wright_2013} of radius $R$ and potential $V(\rho) = \frac{1}{2}m\omega_\rho^2 (\rho-R)^2$, placed inside a Fabry-P\'erot cavity of length $L$, resonance frequency $\omega_0$, and photon decay rate $\gamma_0$, as illustrated in Fig. (\ref{schematic}).
+The cavity is driven through one of the mirrors by two coherent control tones with frequencies $\omega_{L1}$ and $\omega_{L2}$ and coherent drive strengths $\varepsilon_1$ and $\varepsilon_2$, respectively.
+Each control tone is prepared in a coherent superposition of Laguerre-Gaussian modes carrying OAM $\pm\ell\hbar$ \cite{Molina-Terriza_2001,Yao_2011,Fickler_2012}, generating a circular optical lattice about the cavity axis overlapping with the ring-shaped BEC.